-Record keeping may very well be the single task that many horse owners would prefer to put on the bottom of the list of daily activities around the farm.
-However, record keeping is as an essential management tool and serves as a baseline for all aspects related to taking care of a horse, including horse manure management.
+Record keeping is as an essential management tool and serves as a baseline for all aspects related to taking care of animals, including animal manure management.
 Knowing how much manure is produced; how it is stored; and when, how, and where it is applied, utilized, or transported are key components to developing a sustainable manure management plan for your farm in the future.

 Creating a record-keeping system may seem like a daunting endeavor, but it does not have to be.
 Finding a documentation method that works efficiently for you is the first step.
-This can be as easy as notes in a threering binder, on a calendar, in an App, on your phone or computer.
+This can be as easy as notes in a three-ring binder, on a calendar, in an App, on your phone or computer.
 Your records should be easy to read and easily understood by someone else.
 They should have the capability to be printed or copied.